Undergraduate Program FAQ

 What kind of Job can I get with a B.A. in physics?

 Physics boils down problem solving to its essence.
 In this program of study, the methods of problem solving (theory, computation, and laboratory investigation) are employed to solve complicated problems that we face today.
-A degree in physics is not direct preparation for any job which exists today, but it may be the best preparation to enter fields which do not yet exist and to enter fields which are constantly changing.
-You will find computer programmers, analysts, engineers, entrepreneurs, professors, lawyers, and industrial researchers on this list.
-Prominent physics majors outside of academia include Elon Musk (CEO), Jimmy Carter (former president), Sally Ride (astronaut), and Brian May (guitarist for Queen).
+You will find computer programmers, analysts, engineers, entrepreneurs, Wall Street analysts, data scientists, professors, lawyers, and industrial researchers on this list.
+Prominent physics majors outside of academia include Elon Musk (CEO), Jimmy Carter (former president), Sally Ride (astronaut), Angela Merkel (German Chancellor), and Brian May (guitarist for Queen).

 What are the advantages of a physics major in competing for jobs?

 Employers value the deep understanding of fundamentals and the skillful approach to problem solving which physics majors bring.
 There is also a second advantage to a physics education that we expect to grow in importance as you move through your working life.
 Highly educated people entering the workforce in the 21st century should expect to change fields and jobs, perhaps several times.
-Photonics and world-wide-web technologies, which developed from physics research, were not predicted before they exploded into prominence -- and it is such rapidly changing fields which offer the best opportunities to advance your career.
 A physics education prepares you to exploit new opportunities by providing a strong basis in the foundations of science and technology and to deeply cultivate your problem-solving abilities.

 What is the "problem solving" skill which distinguishes people with a background in physics?